-Former Fort Ord reuse can mix building types to create centers and neighborhoods which allow a diversity of ages and incomes, and permit residents to trade up or downsize their homes to avert area relocation.
-Multi-generational neighborhoods and lifecycle neighborhoods create strong social networks, avoid concentrations of poverty or wealth, and lead to safer communities.
+Mix building types to create centers and neighborhoods which allow a diversity of ages and incomes.
+Mix building types to permit residents to trade-up or downsize their homes while avoiding having to move from the region at different stages in their life.
+Multi-generational neighborhoods and life-cycle neighborhoods create strong social networks, avoid concentrations of poverty or wealth, and lead to safer communities.

-In centers and gateways, many daily living activities should be within walking distance, allowing independence to "non-drivers" and encouraging walking, which works to reduce the number and length of automobile trips and conserve energy.
+In centers and gateways, many daily living activities are often located within walking distance, allowing independence to non-drivers and encouraging walking, which works to reduce the number and length of automobile trips and conserve energy.